 Bijelo Polje and Pljevlja).
-About 80 staff have been trained and it is planned to train additional staff and open two additional VCT Centres in Podgorica.
+About 110 staff has been trained about basic and advanced skills for VCT and it is planned to train additional staff and open two additional VCT Centres in Podgorica.
 Activities in the existing eight HIV counselling centres are implemented in accordance with the Institute for Public Health (IPH) protocols for HIV testing and counselling.
 A network of VCT Centres has been established and undertakes regular monitoring of the services provided.
-It is envisaged that voluntary HIV testing and counselling and prevention services for STIs will be integrated into their work in accordance with World Health Organisation recommendations3.
+It is envisaged that voluntary HIV testing and counselling and prevention services for STIs will be integrated into their work in accordance with World Health Organisation recommendations4.

 HIV testing is anonymous and free of charge for the patient - the cost is covered by the National Health Insurance Fund.

-In 2011, 1306 people received VCT services and out of this number 44 persons were MSM, 64 were IDUs and 1 was SW.
 During late 2009, counselling centres started doing analyses by using rapid tests, which simplified the procedure and decreased the waiting time and anxiety of the clients.